A historic train station has been transformed into a family entertainment complex

-Shark Canyon is the aquarium’s biggest exhibit.
+Shark Canyon Shark Canyon is the St. Louis Aquarium’s largest exhibit.
 (Photos courtesy St. Louis Union Station)

-The St. Louis Aquarium, which opened last December, is just one part of a $187 million family entertainment complex that also includes the St. Louis Wheel, a mini-golf course, carousel and restaurants, all centered around a plaza behind the St. Louis Union Station Hotel, a member of the Curio Collection by Hilton and Historic Hotels of America.
+The St. Louis Aquarium, which opened in December 2019, is just one part of a $187 million family entertainment complex that also includes the St. Louis Wheel, a mini-golf course, carousel and restaurants, all centered around a plaza behind the St. Louis Union Station Hotel, a member of the Curio Collection by Hilton and Historic Hotels of America.

 The two-story aquarium, in space once occupied by a popular shopping mall, is not on the grand scale of Chicago’s Shedd Aquarium or Atlanta’s Georgia Aquarium.
 But it has six alluring galleries, offers hands-on fun and is more manageable than larger venues that demand a longer attention span.

-The aquarium showcases aquatic life in local rivers and streams as well as the Amazon and distant oceans.
+The St. Louis Aquarium showcases aquatic life in local rivers and streams as well as the Amazon and distant oceans.
 The Confluence Gallery, highlighting rivers that converge in St. Louis, provides a window on fish inhabiting the Mississippi and Missouri, from bass and crappie to the region’s “living fossils”—the paddlefish and longnose gar.

 “Monster” residents of the Global Rivers Gallery include the Amazon’s strange-looking red-tail catfish and red-bellied piranha, a sparkly fish that looks like it was dipped in glitter.
 Also from the Amazon: the poisonous bumble bee dart frog (whose poison is used on darts).

 Touch pools in the aquarium let guests pet a shark, caress a slippery stingray, and feel the shell of a horseshoe crab, bumpy skin of a sea star and protective spine of a pencil urchin.
-Other interactive experiences allow visitors to ask questions of a diver inside Shark Canyon and chat with the Tommy Otter character that appears on screen at the North American river otter exhibit.
+More family fun awaits at other interactive experiences.
+They allow visitors to ask questions of a diver inside Shark Canyon and chat with the Tommy Otter character that appears on screen at the North American river otter exhibit.
 Perhaps the most bizarre encounter is having your hands nibbled in a pool swarming with tiny doctorfish.
 (They’re actually used to chew off dead skin in spa treatments.)

 Sports fans will appreciate the display of a blue lobster, a rarity as only one in about two million lobsters are blue.
 Named Lord Stanley the Lobster, the aquarium’s first resident was donated by Arnold’s Lobster & Clam Bar in Eastham, Massachusetts, after the St. Louis Blues beat the Boston Bruins to win 2019 Stanley Cup Championship, a first for the hockey team.
 Enterprise Arena, the Blues’ home, is two blocks from Union Station.